vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 m >>= (\x -> f x >>= g)  =  (m >>= f) >>= g -- (3)
 ```

-Again, not explaining these, just pointing them out.
+I won't explain these, but I will point them out.

 And that's all.

 Really.

-So why the hype?
+So what's all the hype about?

 Haskell has syntax sugar for this particular typeclass, which is probably one
 reason.
 This syntax sugar is known as `do`-notation.
 It allows you to write